nogibjj/706_Week06_YL/README.md

 * `main.py` is a Python file that contains the main function.
 * `test_main.py`  is a test file for `descriptive.py` that can successfully run in IDEs.
 * `requirements.txt` is to specify the dependencies (libraries and packages) required to run the project.
-* `mylib` contains the script for extracting, querying, transforming and loading the database:
+* `mylib` contains the script for extracting, querying, transforming and loading the database: `extract.py`, `query.py`, `transform_load.py`
+* `query.md` contains the query to be executed, including join, aggregate, and sort operations.2

 ## Project description